polterguy/hyper-core/README.md

 The above extension methods are actually created using Hyperlambda.
-Although for most practical concerns, you don't really have to worry about this, since for the most parts you will be creating very simple extension methods, simply invoking a MySQL active event - Hyperlambda is actually a fully fledged programming language, which is Turing complete, and allows you to do much more advanced stuff, than what we are doing above.
+Although for most practical concerns, you don't really have to worry about this, since for the most parts you will be creating very simple extension methods, simply invoking a MySQL active event.
+However, Hyperlambda is actually a fully fledged programming language, which is Turing complete, and allows you to do much more advanced stuff, than what we are doing above.

 For most practical concerns, this won't be an issue, since you'll probably simply invoke a couple of MySQL